dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

 - **`jk` is fast!** By being an embedded DSL and using v8 under the hood, we're significantly faster than the usual interpreters powering DSLs.
-For instance the go jsonnet interpreter is taking 7-8s to render the prometheus operator Kubernetes objects on my machine!
+For instance the go jsonnet interpreter is taking 7-8s to render the [Prometheus operator][prom-operator] Kubernetes objects on my machine!

 ## Hello, World!